ROBYN YOUNG ARTIFACTS

 AR.
 TI.
 FACT: an object made by human hands.

-I use the word artifact to describe the pieces listed here because that's a key part of their beauty, they are imperfect and crafted by a human.
 There is a romanticism that comes with buying something handmade- shopping small, the idea that you're supporting someone's ambitions, and the fact that you are now going to have a trace of that person's ideas hanging out on your walls and in your everyday life.
-It's quite lovely.
+I love that through markets and partnering with local stockists, I get to directly connect with the people in my community that are supporting my studio practice.